- Soil Association

 Our sustainable forestry work: Iwokrama, Guyana

-Iwokrama is an area of tropical rainforest in Guyana, South America, covering an area of about 3710 square kilometres – that’s roughly the size of Cornwall!
+Iwokrama is an area of tropical rainforest in Guyana, South America, covering an area of about 3,710 square kilometers – that’s roughly the size of Cornwall!

-IIC is the first forest in Guyana to get FSC certification, committing to social, environmental and economic ways of working.
-As the programme grows and the benefits of certification become evident, local forestry and logging companies will be encouraged to follow suit.
+IIC is the first forest in Guyana to get FSC certification.
+As the programme grows, and the benefits of certification become evident, local communities who have titled forest area, as well as forestry and logging companies will be encouraged to follow its lead.

-Iwokrama is one of the world’s most pristine areas of tropical rainforest, home to some of our largest and most endangered species – the harpy eagle, jaguar, giant otter, anaconda, giant river turtle and more.
-30% of species found there are classified as rare and endangered.
+Iwokrama is one of the world’s most pristine areas of tropical rainforest, home to some of our largest and most endangered species – the harpy eagle, jaguar, giant otter, anaconda, giant river turtle and more than 30% of species found there are classified as rare and endangered.

-Reduced impact logging techniques are used in the Sustainable Use Area, notably directional felling.
+Reduced impact logging techniques are used in the Sustainable Use Area, notably full tree inventory, directional felling and skid trail design.
 This minimises damage to the remaining trees and ensures logs are easily accessible for extraction, which minimises disturbance to surrounding vegetation.
-Less than 10 trees per hectare are removed and regeneration is left to happen naturally.
+Fewer than 10 trees per hectare are removed and regeneration is left to happen naturally.

 As well as many other species, the forest has healthy coverage of the highly prized greenheart (Chlorocardium rodiei) and purpleheart (Peltogyne sp.) trees.
-Both offer natural density and water resistance that make them useful as pilings and decking in the construction of ships, ports and docks.
+Both offer natural density and water resistance that make them useful as pilings and decking in the construction of ships, ports and docks, and Iwokrama has successfully used its FSC certification to access valuable export markets in Europe and the US

 -